ionic-team/ionic-docs/docs/layout/global-stylesheets.md

 #### typography.css

 Typography changes the font-family of the entire document and modifies the font styles for heading elements.
 It also applies positioning styles to some native text elements.
+This file is necessary for [Dynamic Font Scaling](./dynamic-font-scaling) to work.

 #### normalize.css